pinouchon/pinouchon.github.io/_posts/2016-02-12-a-framework-for-dealing-with-distractions.markdown

 future self.
 This acts as a temptation-dispelling mechanism.
 From the point of view of your future self, impulsiveness of the actual you (that is in the past) plays no role.

-So for example, tell yourself at the beginning of the weekend: what future-me you like present-me to do right now.
-Or better yet: pretend that the weekend is finished, and ask: what do I with I would have done.
+So for example, tell yourself at the beginning of the weekend: what future-me would like present-me to do right now.
+Or better yet: pretend that the weekend is finished, and ask: what do I wish I would have done.
 Then do that.